GoInterject/GoInterject.github.io/wGetStarted/L-Modify-CustomerAging.md

 ---
-title: "Lab Modify: Customer Aging"
+title: "Modify: Customer Aging Report"
 layout: custom
 keywords: [alter, change, modify, customer aging]
 description: Here, you will modify the Customer Aging Demo used in the Customer Aging Walk-through to show the total of invoices due from companies.